What are the required minimum credit scores for Condotel financing

 Once the underwriter issues a conditional loan approval, the file returns to the mortgage processor.
 It is the mortgage processor’s job to gather all the conditions the mortgage underwriter requests.
 The loan originator is notified of the conditions.
 With the loan officer’s help, the mortgage processor works together to get the conditions.

-Clearing Conditions For a Clear-To-Close
+Clearing Conditions For A Clear-To-Close

 Once the borrower submits all the conditions, the processor will return the mortgage file to the mortgage loan underwriter for a clear-to-close.
 A clear to-close is great news.
 A clear-to-close means the lender is ready to fund the loan and send the closing paperwork to the title company.